Wolfram Computation Meets Knowledge

 3. Select “Activate offline through an activation key and requested password”.

-Finding the MathID inside Mathematica after Activating
+Finding the MachineID inside Mathematica after Activating

 $MachineID